SanjaySunil/readme-template/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/Feature`)
+3. Commit your Changes (`git commit -m 'Added a new Feature'`)
+4. Push to the Branch (`git push origin feature/Feature`)
+5. Open a Pull Request

 View [translation guide]().

 View [contribution guide]().